NU-CUCIS/B5Net/README.md

 }
 ```

+## Acknowledgements

+The open-source implementation of ElemNet <a href="https://github.com/NU-CUCIS/ElemNet">here</a> provided significant initial inspiration for the structure of this code-base.
+The authors would like to thank Dr. Zdenek P Bazant and Dr. Ahmet Abdullah Dönmez for helpful discussions.

 ## Disclaimer

 The research code shared in this repository is shared without any support or guarantee of its quality.
 However, please do raise an issue if you find anything wrong, and I will try my best to address it.